The Government Procurement Review: Greece

 - if it can prove breach of its current environmental, social security and labour legal obligations;

-- if the contracting authority has sufficient evidence to suggest that the economic operator has entered into agreements with other economic operators in order to distort the competition;
+- if the contracting authority has sufficient evidence to suggest that the economic operator has entered into agreements with other economic operators to distort the competition;

 - if a case of conflict of interest cannot be effectively resolved using other, less intrusive, means;